julmoser/DP-100-Designing-and-Implementing-a-Data-Science-Solutio/Lab_Requirements/Lab_Technical_Requirements.md

 Lab 1 provides a comma separated (CSV) file to jump start the labs.
 The assumption is that a data engineer provided the extract to the data scientist which is a typical workflow.

+### Notebooks prefixed with Starting_ are the labs to be worked on.
+### Notebooks prefixed with Finished_ are completed notebooks, i.e. the solution.

 ## Resources for future projects/learning